 Creping with Protein Adhesive

-Creping using protein adhesives gives the paper flexibility and creates open areas for water absorption.
+Creping using protein adhesives gives the paper flexibility and creates open areas for water absorption - a very important feature when it comes to paper towels.
 A micro-fold structure is formed inside the paper layers to create these open areas.
-Read more about protein adhesives